notjuuke/website/content/books.md

 - Code by Charles Petzold
 - Winter Pasture by Li Juan
 - The Hobbit by J.R.R Tolkien
+- Hackers & Painters by Paul Graham
+- Fooled by Randomness by Nassim Nicholas Taleb
+- Reader, Come Home by Maryanne Wolf

 ## Technical
 - The Docker Book by James Turnbull